mangez84/juliasplants/README.md

 - The information about the thyme was copied from [Wikipedia](https://en.wikipedia.org/wiki/Thyme).
 - The information about the rose was copied from [Wikipedia](https://en.wikipedia.org/wiki/Rose).
 - The information about the basil was copied from [Wikipedia](https://en.wikipedia.org/wiki/Basil).
-- The information in the blog post was copied from [Gardening Know How](https://www.gardeningknowhow.com/houseplants/spider-plant/spider-plant-care-gardening-tips-for-spider-plants.htm).
+- The information in the spider plant blog post was copied from [Gardening Know How](https://www.gardeningknowhow.com/houseplants/spider-plant/spider-plant-care-gardening-tips-for-spider-plants.htm).
+- The information in the cactus blog post was copied from [West Coast Gardens](https://westcoastgardens.ca/our-resources/5-care-tips-to-keep-your-cactus-happy).
+- The information in the benjamin fig blog post was copied from [The Spruce](https://westcoastgardens.ca/our-resources/5-care-tips-to-keep-your-cactus-happy).

 ### Media